Rip Van Winkle: Themes and literary forerunners

 The story of "Rip Van Winkle" itself is widely thought to have been based on Johann Karl Christoph Nachtigal's German folktale "Peter Klaus", which is a shorter story set in a German village.
 It tells of a goatherd named Peter Klaus who goes looking for a lost goat.
 He finds some men drinking in the woods and after drinking some of their wine, falls asleep.
 When he wakes up, twenty years have passed.

 The story also bears some similarities to stories from East Asia, including the third-century AD Chinese tale of "Ranka", as retold by Lionel Giles in A Gallery of Chinese Immortals, and the eighth-century Japanese tale "Urashima Tarō".
-The Hindu story of Muchukunda from the Bhagavatam also displays many similarities to the story of "Rip Van Winkle".
+The Hindu story of Muchukunda from the Bhagavata Purana also displays many similarities to the story of "Rip Van Winkle".

 In Christian tradition, there is a similar, well-known story of "The Seven Sleepers of Ephesus", which recounts a group of early Christians who hid in a cave circa 250 AD to escape the persecution of Christians during the reign of the Roman emperor Decius.
 They fell into a miraculous sleep and woke some 200 years later during the reign of Theodosius II to discover that the city and the whole Empire had become Christian.
 This Christian story is recounted by Islam and appears in a famous Sura of the Quran, Sura Al-Kahf.
 The version recalls a group of young monotheists escaping from persecution within a cave and emerging hundreds of years later.

 One story in Judaism concerns Honi HaMe'agel, a miracle-working sage of the 1st century BC, who was a historical character but to whom various myths were attached.
 While traveling one day, Honi saw a man planting a carob tree and asked him about it.
 The man explained that the tree would take 70 years to bear fruit and that he was planting it not for himself but for the generations to follow him.
 Later that day, Honi sat down to rest but fell asleep for 70 years; when he awoke, he saw a man picking fruit from a fully mature carob tree.
 Asked whether he had planted it, the man replied that he had not but that his grandfather had planted it for him.